alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/migrate_an_shm.md

   + Navigate to `C:\Installation`
   + Run `.\Disconnect_AD.ps1`
   + You will need to provide login credentials (including MFA if set up) for `<admin username>@<SHM domain>`

++ :warning: Do not attempt to add users to the old SHM after this point as they will not be synchronised to the Azure Active Directory!

+#### :pencil: Notes

-+ Full disconnection of the Azure Active Directory can take up to 72 hours but is typically less.
++ Full disconnection of the Azure Active Directory can take up to 72 hours but will typically take around one day

 ### :anchor: Install Azure Active Directory Connect